irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information/Advanced_Organizer-Counter_Malign_Information.md

 ### References

-1. N/A - This lesson is based on past lessons and fictional scenarios for educational purposes.
+1. N/A for the lesson - This lesson is based on past lessons and fictional scenarios for educational purposes.
 No external references are required.
 This is a student-led exercise.
+2. Misinformation & Fake News CWU Library - https://libguides.lib.cwu.edu/c.php?g=625394&p=4391900

 ---